1889 – 1920 Modernizing America

 A shampoo tin and its box.
 On the lid of both the box and the tin lid is an image of Madam C.J.
 Walker with text that reads “The Madam C.J.
 Walker’s Vegetable Shampoo.
 Trade Mark Registered.
 A splendid food for dandruff and sore spots for scalp and skin.”
 On the side of the box appear to be testimonies about the product.
 The packaging is orange.

 Madam C.J.
 Walker Manufacturing Co., Shampoo tin and original box, ca. 1910–1920.
-New-York Historical Society, Gift of Lisa Kugelman in memory of Thomas P. Kugelman.
+The New York Historical, Gift of Lisa Kugelman in memory of Thomas P. Kugelman.

 An image of Jovita Idar from a postcard, pictured at a printing press with two young men beside her.